 Do you know someone in a battering relationship?
 Do you suspect that a friend, relative, or someone you know is being abused?
 If so, don't be afraid to offer help - you just might save someone's life.
-Here are some basic steps you can take to assist someone who may be a target of domestic violence.
+Here are some basic steps you can take to assist someone who may be a target of domestic or sexual violence.

 Approach your friend in an understanding, non-blaming way.
 Tell her/him that s/he is not alone, that there are people like her/him in the same kind of situation, and that it takes strength to survive and trust someone enough to talk about battering.

 Acknowledge that it is scary and difficult to talk about domestic violence.
 Tell this person that s/he doesn't deserve to be threatened, hit, or beaten.
 Nothing a person can do or say makes the abuser's violence OK.